dinhanhthi/dinhanhthi.com/_posts/deploy-run/2020-10-15-docker-wsl2-windows.md

 Continue to [this note](/terminal#zsh-linux) with following remarks:

-- Have to install fonts before!
+- You have to install all the fonts suggested in that note (just for sure).
-- Choose _powerlevel10k theme_ instead!
+- You have to install MS's [cascadia-code font](https://github.com/microsoft/cascadia-code/releases) (download zip and install all files there manually).
+Then you choose from Windows Terminal or cmder the font face is `Cascadia Code PL`.
-- Just run `p10k configure` (the icon fonts may be not working but don't worry!)
+- [This article](https://docs.microsoft.com/en-us/windows/terminal/tutorials/powerline-setup) may be interesting also.

 ## Jekyll on WSL2